 “I really liked the class structure, especially being online, being able to do it whenever I needed to.
 Also, being able to meet lots of people from all over the country.
 And the smaller classes were really nice.
 It gave it a more personal feel.”

 George, 2015 MSL Graduate

-Visit our faculty page to view current RN to BSN instructors.
+Visit our faculty page to view current Management instructors.

 MASTER OF SCIENCE IN MANAGEMENT PROGRAM DETAILS

 The Southwestern College Professional Studies Master of Science in Management program (MSM) prepares leaders of today’s complex and diverse business environment to manage key business operations and lead their organizations to success.
 The learner will develop skills in areas that support the management functions of planning, organizing, leading, and measuring the performance of the organization.
 Topics include project management, human resource management, finance, organizational ethics and statistical analysis.